-A few days ago a reader sent me an interesting e-mail.
+A few days ago a reader sent me an interesting e-mail about a game from the Legend of Zelda series.

 I’m also a professional translator, although it’s English-to-French, and until recently I worked for a big international agency.
 A couple of years ago, I worked on the English-to-French Canadian translation/adaptation of Ocarina of Time 3D, based on the French European translation for N64.